NXT TV preview: The lineup for Tuesday's NXT No Mercy fallout show - Pro Wrestling Dot Net

 The following matches and events are advertised for Tuesday’s edition of NXT on USA Network.

-Powell’s POV: The brackets for the tournament will be unveiled at Saturday’s No Mercy event.
-Dani Palmer was listed as one of the tournament entrants.
-Tuesday’s NXT will be live from the WWE Performance Center.
+Powell’s POV: Tuesday’s NXT will be live from the WWE Performance Center.
 Join John Moore for his live reviews of NXT on Tuesdays at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment